lilingxi01/lilingxi01/README.md

 - Swift Software Engineer (for 1 year) working with SwiftUI

-- Good at team leading in teamworks of software developing
+- Good at team leading and modularizing project in teamworks of software developing

 ### 🙈 What can I do?